National Cathedral of Romania: Construction

 The Romanian Patriarchate launched a tender on 28 December 2009, to select the architectural design for the People's Salvation Cathedral, and Vanel Exim based in Bacău, was chosen for the architectural design of the cathredral.
 To begin the cathedral's construction, 24 notices were required from various state institutions and the Bucharest City Hall.
 The works officially started on 15 December 2010.

 Between December 2010 and June 2011, the company Foretis Inject executed the 80-centimeter-thick diaphragm walls of the foundation to a depth of 15.6 meters (north-south walls).
 Simultaneously, the company Lufin Construct excavated 90 thousand cubic meters of soil from the foundation pit.
 On the higher north–south walls, the anchorages were mounted on three levels.
 On the shorter east–west walls, two-level anchorages were mounted, and the last level of anchorages is located below the groundwater level.
 The hanger rods have a 75-degree inclination toward the foundation wall, and the fastening was made with the help of 750 anchorages drilled into concrete by the Italian company CasaGrande.

 On 28 June 2011, the contract for the building's foundation construction was signed with the Bog'Art company.
-Between July 2011 and April 2013, the cathedral was built up to the nave floor, reaching a height of 6.8 meters from the ground.
+Between July 2011 and April 2013, the cathedral was built up to the nave floor, reaching a height of 7 meters (including altar) from the ground.
 The deep foundation is a 120-meter-long monoblock structure, composed of a network of concrete beams, and was engineered to withstand foundation sliding during earthquakes.
 The foundation itself was constructed between December 2011 and June 2012, with the basement completed by April 2013.
 The cathedral's main building is designed as a structure independent from the surrounding walls of the foundation, allowing it to move like a piston in a cylinder.
 An 8-centimeter insulation layer of expanded polystyrene is situated around the foundation, between the lead tank and the diaphragm walls.
 This layer facilitates the cathedral's movement in all directions during an earthquake.
 The cathedral is designed to withstand earthquakes of up to 9 magnitude on the Richter scale.